shameemreza/flavor/readme.txt

 == Description ==

 Flavor is a minimal, lightning-fast WordPress block theme designed for personal brand websites and blogs.
-It prioritizes readability, performance, and accessibility while providing a beautiful, modern aesthetic that helps individuals establish their online presence without complexity.
+It prioritizes readability, and performance while providing a beautiful, modern aesthetic that helps individuals establish their online presence without complexity.

 Built with performance in mind, Flavor aims for a perfect 100/100 Lighthouse score by using local fonts, fluid typography, and minimal CSS.